Affiliate Gear Editor

 Down Insulation

 If you’re purchasing a down sleeping bag, you’ll want to check out the fill power.
 In short, the fill power indicates the quality of the down — it measures how many cubic inches of loft one ounce of downfill produces.
-Higher numbers mean a warmer sleeping bag at a lighter weight, because loftier down traps more air that your body heat warms.
+Higher numbers mean a warmer sleeping bag at a lighter weight, because loftier down traps more air that your body heat then warms.
+You’ll find premium sleeping bags like the Western Mountaineering MegaLite or Feathered Friends Swallow UL 30 have high fill-power down, typically 850 or more, whereas a budget bag like the Kelty Cosmic 20 only has 550-fill down.

-The Kelty Cosmic 20 features down insulation.
-Photo: Rebecca Parsons/The Inertia
+The North Face Cat’s Meow features synthetic insulation.
+Photo: Rebecca Parsons//The Inertia

 Synthetic Insulation